RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/GettingStarted.md

      $ git clone https://git.torproject.org/git/tor
      ```

-     This will give you a checkout of the master branch.
+     This will give you a checkout of the main branch.
 If you're
      going to fix a bug that appears in a stable version, check out the
      appropriate "maint" branch, as in: